 The Liberty Cap Cent was designed by Joseph Wright, a New Jersey portraitist born in 1756 who had received his art education in England.
 He was perhaps best known for his portraits of George Washington.
 Ultimately, Wright would not live to see the first cents bearing his design released into circulation, as he died from the yellow fever epidemic in the late summer of 1793.

 Wright’s obverse design was largely based on the important 1783 Libertas Americana Medal, issued by the Paris Mint.
 For the cent, the head of Liberty is featured, facing to the right.
 Her hair is free and flowing, similar to the earlier Chain and Wreath Cents, but now closer to her neck.
 The inscription “LIBERTY” is placed above the head, and the date is seen below.
 Over her left shoulder, Liberty carries a pole with a cap placed on top.
 The Phrygian Cap or Liberty Cap was a symbol of freedom which had become popular during the American Revolution.

-The reverse was based on the wreath cents by Henry Voigt, but was slightly altered by Wright.
-This reverse design would set the standard for the reverses of many United States coins well into the 19th century.
-A simple wreath is seen at the center, with the denomination as ONE CENT placed within.
-The denomination is also given as 1/100, divided by a horizontal fraction bar, most likely meant for the many Americans that could not read or write at the time these coins were issued.
-The reverse design is completed by UNITED STATES OF AMERICA, which is nearly fully around, placed near the rim.
+The reverse was based on the previous wreath design by Henry Voigt with some slight alterations.
+A simple wreath is seen at the center, and the denomination “ONE CENT” is placed within.
+The denomination is also given below the wreath as “1/100,” divided by a horizontal fraction bar.
+The design is completed by the inscription “UNITED STATES OF AMERICA,” which is nearly fully around the rim.